Reference Manual

 have Y: not P by ...

-conclude false by apply Y to X
+conclude false by contradict Y, X

 Define (Statement)

-statement ::= "define" ident ":" type "=" term
+statement ::= visibility "define" ident ":" type "=" term

-| "define" ident "=" term
+| visibility "define" ident "=" term

 The define feature of Deduce associates a name with a value.
 For example, the following definitions associate the name five with the natural number 5, and the name six with the natural number 6.